Matsuzaki-T/TDM_text-mining/README.md

 - Module2.2 for venn-diagram in Fig.2C.
 - Module3.0 for retrieving PubMed records of the indicated publications.
 - Module4.0 for word cloud analysis.
 WC1–4 (corresponding to Fig.3C) and WC5–8 (corresponding to Fig.3D) were prepared from Table11–14 and 15–18, respectively.
 - Module5.0 for Latent Dirichlet allocation (LDA).
 Table7–10 were used for LDA, producing Table19–64.
 Table29 (topic = 20) was used for in Fig.4.
-Table41 includes perplexity of each topic (Fig.S2).
+Table41 includes perplexity of each topic (Supplementary Fig.S2).

 ## PubMed exporter
 The ready to use web-based application for obtaining records comprising abstracts and titles of indicated publications.